WEID-Consortium/weid.info/weid2026_specification.md

 6. Proprietary Sub-Namespaces on an application level are allowed.
 For example, `urn:x-weid:ABC-DEF-?:xyz123:456:/789` defines a payload `xyz123:456:/789` that is meaningful for a custom application that knows how to handle `urn:x-weid:ABC-DEF-?`.
 7. Every WEID (excluding the information in proprietary sub-namespaces) can be converted to an OID and vice versa using mappings (see chapter 3)
 8. The arcs in a WEID should be written in upper-case, but lowercase can be interpreted, too.
 9. Padding with `0` characters is valid (e.g. `urn:x-weid:000EXAMPLE-?`), but not recommended.
-The paddings do not count toward the WeLuhn check digit.
+The paddings do not count towards the WeLuhn check digit.

 2\.
 Acquiring a WEID
 ====================